afarhan/ubitxv6/README.md

    Set the firmware Makefile for different radio versions.
 Set NO_BYPASS for the version of the radio without the by-pass board.

+## Raduino modifications

+   The resistor R2 needs to be removed.
+Also the pins 17 and 18 of the connector between the Raduino and the main uBitx board need to be cut.

 ## Author

 Rafael Diniz <rafael@riseup.net>